Six Steps to Avoid Contact Lens Infections

 Rinse lenses in store-bought solution.
 Always rinse and store your contact lenses in store-bought solution.
-Home-made saline contains dangerous parasites that can blind you.
+Homemade saline contains dangerous germs that can blind you.

 Replace your contact lens case with a new one at least three times per year.

 From time to time, give your eyes a break from your contact lenses.
 Also, never sleep in your contact lenses.
-That makes it much more likely that you will get an eye infection.
+That makes it much more likely for you to get an eye infection.

 Get new lenses when recommended.
 Don’t try to extend the life of your contacts by wearing them too long.
 Only keep lenses as long as your prescriber recommends.
 For example, one-month contact lenses should only be used for 30 days after opening the package.